TheoKanning/openai-java/README.md

 OpenAiService service = new OpenAiService(api);
 ```

+### Streaming thread shutdown
+If you want to shut down your process immediately after streaming responses, call `OpenAiService.shutdown()`.
+This is not necessary for non-streaming calls.

 ## Running the example project
 All the [example](example/src/main/java/example/OpenAiApiExample.java) project requires is your OpenAI api token